ledgerwatch/erigon-lib/rcompress/docs/brief.md

 `prefix_id` codes alphabet size is 32, each code is fixed size of 5 bits with possible extra bits, max extra bits <= 19

-Each word in a compressed block starts from "frash" byte, meaning that ending of one word and starting of new word do not share the same byte.
+Each word in a compressed block starts from "fresh" byte, meaning that ending of one word and starting of new word do not share the same byte.

 ## Possible improvements

 **Priority improvements**

 1. Block decompressor.
-Currently block decompressor does both first it reads bit codes and then decodes those codes.
+Currently block decompressor does both - first it reads bit codes and then decodes those codes.
 This could be done in 2 workers, first worker reads bit codes sends them to the second, whos job is to restore those codes into original symbols.
-This can done by implementing somehing like golang channels in C++ or using queues or something else.
+This can be done by implementing somehing like golang channels in C++ or using queues or something else.

 2. Dictionary creation and dictionary refernces.
 While testing this compressor, diffrent configurations were showing different results.
 So this part could be improved when testing on real world data.